39 IDEAS TO GROW AS A PERSON, IMPROVE YOUR BRAIN AND EXPAND YOUR LIFE

 The connection between what goes in your body and how you feel and how your brain performs is a strong one.

-Don’t miss this: Lots of healthy recipe links here.
+Don’t miss this: Lots of healthy eating plans, recipes, and more are here.

 18. Start a dinner club.